List of New Netherland placename etymologies: Achter Col

 Called Meghgectecock by the Lenape, this described the area around Newark Bay and the rivers that flowed into it.
 Neither are any longer in use.
 Achter, meaning "behind," and kol, meaning "neck," can be translated as the back (of the) peninsula, in this case Bergen Neck.

 Variations include Achter Kol, Achter Kull, Archer Col, Achter Kull.
-A col is a gap or pass between mountains, in this case Bergen Hill and the Watchung Mountains, the flood-plain of Hackensack River and Passaic River providing a passage between the them, thus, rear pass or rear passage.
+A col is a gap or pass between mountains, in this case Bergen Hill and the Watchung Mountains, the flood-plain of Hackensack River and Passaic River providing a passage between them, thus, rear pass or rear passage.

 Amsterdam

 After the Dutch capital, originally a dam on the Amstel River founded in 1275.

 Arresick

 A tidal island, site of the first ferry landing for the patroonship Pavonia, which became Paulus Hook.

 Spellings include Arresick, Arressechhonk, and Aresick, meaning "burial ground."

 Arthur Kill

 Tidal strait separating Staten Island from the mainland.
 From kille, meaning "water channel," such as a riverbed, rivulet, or stream.
 Likely to have evolved from Achter Col, the name given by the New Netherlanders for the area surrounding Newark Bay and the waters that flowed into it, as English-speakers immigrated to the region radiating from the Elizabethtown Tract and Perth Amboy.